Jeffrey Dahmer: Intermediate murders

 According to Dahmer, Tuomi's murder was a pivotal incident after which he did not try to control his compulsions.
-He began to actively seek victims, most of whom he encountered in or around gay bars and would typically lure them to his grandmother's home.
+He began to actively seek victims, most of whom he encountered in or around gay bars, and would typically lure them to his grandmother's home.
 He would drug his victim with triazolam or temazepam before or shortly after engaging in sexual activity with them.
 Once his victim was unconscious, he strangled them to death.

 Two months after the Tuomi killing, Dahmer encountered a 14-year-old Native American prostitute, James Doxtator.
 Dahmer lured him to his grandmother's residence with an offer of $50 to pose for nude pictures.
 They engaged in sexual activity before Dahmer drugged Doxtator and strangled him on the floor of the cellar.
 Dahmer left the body in the cellar for one week before dismembering it in much the same manner as he had with Tuomi.
 He placed all of Doxtator's remains (excluding the skull) in the trash.
 The skull was boiled and cleansed in bleach before Dahmer found that it, too, had been rendered brittle by the process.
 He pulverized the skull two weeks later.

 On March 24, 1988, Dahmer met a 22-year-old bisexual man, Richard Guerrero, outside a gay bar called the Phoenix.
 Dahmer lured Guerrero to his grandmother's residence, offering him $50 to spend the night with him.
 He drugged Guerrero with sleeping pills, strangled him with a leather strap, and performed oral sex on the corpse.
 Dahmer dismembered Guerrero's body within 24 hours, again disposing of the remains in the trash and retaining the skull before pulverizing it several months later.

-On April 2, Dahmer lured Ronald Flowers Jr. to his house; however, after giving Flowers a drugged coffee, both he and Flowers heard Dahmer's grandmother call, "Is that you, Jeff?"
+On April 2, Dahmer encountered 25-year-old Ronald Douglas Flowers Jr. at a pay phone outside a gay bar.
+Flowers was lured to Dahmer's grandmother's house on the pretense of Dahmer obtaining cables to recharge the battery of Flowers' stranded vehicle; however, after giving Flowers a drugged coffee, both he and Flowers heard Dahmer's grandmother call, "Is that you, Jeff?"
 Although Dahmer replied in a manner that led his grandmother to believe he was alone, she observed that he was not alone.
-Because of this, Dahmer was unable to kill Flowers.
-After Flowers became unconscious, Dahmer took him to the County General Hospital.
+After Flowers became unconscious, Dahmer decided not to kill him; hours later, while Flowers was still largely incoherent, Dahmer walked him to a bus stop, where he left him.
+Flowers later woke in the County General Hospital with visible bruise marks upon his neck, and later discovered his underwear was inside-out and a single blond hair in his pubic region.